Instructions Reference

 </xsl:template>

-This approach is cleaner than disable-output-escaping because it works with any output method and does not break the XSLT data model.
+This approach is cleaner than disable-output-escaping.
+It works with any output method and does not break the XSLT data model.

 #Composing Character Maps